 Attendance: Clearly, this is a very odd and hopefully unique semester.
 Thus, attendance will not be taken daily.
-However, if a student has not participated in any form for three weeks, and has made no effort to communicate with the instructor, that student will be removed from this course.

 Promptness for Exams: In order to ensure the integrity and security of the examinations, no student may begin the Midterm or Final Exam once any other student has completed the exam and exited the classroom.